Andesha/matlab-container-template/README.md

 # EEGNet Matlab Container Template

-Template pipleine and Dockerfile for a MATLAB project developed for EEGNet.org
+Template pipleine and docker building instructions for a MATLAB project developed for [EEGNet.org](https://eegnet.org/)

 # Building a Sample Pipeline